Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsection{Energy and Sustainability}

 Energy efficiency is a critical consideration for future integrated \acp{TN} and \acp{NTN}.
 Traditional \acp{TN} rely on continuous operation of macro \acp{BS} to provide ubiquitous coverage, leading to substantial energy consumption even during low-traffic periods.
-This ''zero bit, non-zero watt'' phenomenon reflects the inefficiency of maintaining coverage when demand is minimal.To address this issue, a promising solution involves offloading traffic from terrestrial macro \acp{BS} to \ac{NTN}-powered hypercells, such as those supported by \ac{LEO} satellites, \ac{HAPS}, or tethered \acp{UAV}.
+This ''zero bit, non-zero watt'' phenomenon reflects the inefficiency of maintaining coverage when demand is minimal.
+To address this issue, a promising solution involves offloading traffic from terrestrial macro \acp{BS} to \ac{NTN}-powered hypercells, such as those supported by \ac{LEO} satellites, \ac{HAPS}, or tethered \acp{UAV}.
 During nighttime or periods of low demand, this approach allows power-intensive terrestrial macro \acp{BS} to enter low-power states or shut down entirely, significantly reducing energy consumption.
 In this context, \ac{LEO} satellites are well-suited for offloading outdoor \acp{UE} due to their extensive coverage and ability to serve low-capacity traffic efficiently during nighttime.
 In contrast, \ac{HAPS}, with their superior link budget and better signal penetration, are better suited for offloading indoor \acp{UE}, especially in urban environments where high spatial reuse is essential.

-In~\cite{song2024high}, a heuristic algorithm was developed to optimize this offloading process.
+Song~\textit{et al.}~\cite{song2024high} developed a heuristic algorithm to optimize this offloading process.
 By prioritizing the least-utilized \ac{BS} for offloading, and leveraging \ac{HAPS}'s self-sufficient energy capabilities, the proposed approach minimized hourly energy consumption across the network.
 Simulation results indicated that this method could reduce energy consumption by up to 29\% over a week, with savings reaching 41\% during nighttime hours.
 These results highlight the complementary roles of \ac{HAPS} in advancing sustainable and energy-efficient connectivity within integrated \acp{TN} and \acp{NTN}.